paithiov909/rcppmecab-fork/README.md

 + sentence: a text for analyzing
 + join: If it gets TRUE, output form is (morpheme/tag).
 If it gets FALSE, output form is (morpheme) + tag in attribute.
 + format: The default is a list.
 If you set this as `"data.frame"`, the function will return the result in a data frame format.
-+ sys_dic: a directory in which `dicrc` file is located, default value is "" or you can set your default value using `options(mecabSysDic = "")`
++ sys_dic: a directory in which `dicrc` file is located, default value is `NULL` or you can set your default value using `options(mecabSysDic = "/path/to/your/system_dictionary")`
 + user_dic: a user dictionary file compiled by `mecab_dict_index`, default value is also ""

 ## Compiling User Dictionary

-MeCab API has `DictionaryCompiler`, but it contains `die()`.
+MeCab API has DictionaryCompiler, but it contains `die()`.
 Hence, calling it in Rcpp crashes down entire R session.
-This will not be included in `RcppMeCab` functions.
+This will not be included in RcppMeCab functions.

 Please refer to [Mecab](http://taku910.github.io/mecab/dic.html) for Japanese.